badu/badu.github.io/_content/post/known-world-stops.md

 description : I quote "This function is called with the world stopped, at the beginning of a garbage collection."
 ---

 Last week, I took the time searching for patterns inside the main packages.
-Besides a bunch of aha moments, I've realized that some neat tricks can be used to achieve some goals otherwise achievable by applying different techniques.
+Besides a bunch of `aha moments`, I've realized that some neat tricks can be used to achieve some goals otherwise achievable by applying different techniques.

 For instance, let's say you have a pool or a cache.
 How do you call your cleanup function?